MakeSchool-Tutorials/sa-2018-rotten-potatoes/P05-REST/content.md

 A REST resource refers to an object that is an abstraction of data.
 Some common examples might include users, blog posts and in our case, movie reviews.

-With each resource, we'll need to be able perform _CRUD_ operations. _CRUD_ is an abbreviation for Create, Read, Update, Delete.
+With each resource, we'll need to be able perform to _CRUD_ operations. _CRUD_ is an abbreviation for Create, Read, Update, Delete.
 Let's say your web app had a _User_ resource.
 You'd want to support the following CRUD operations:

 - Create: Creating new users
 - Read: Retrieving and displaying data of existing users